robincornett/display-featured-image-genesis/README.md

 * Built by [Robin Cornett](http://robincornett.com/)

 ## Changelog

+###1.2.0
+* new feature: default featured image to display if no image is set
+* better method naming/organization

 ###1.1.3
 * output is now properly managed to show only on single posts/pages and home page, not archives